byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

 and idCols="id";
 ```

-Data has been updated successfully.
+Data is been updated successfully.

 ![](http://docs.mlsql.tech/upload_images/WX20190819-192447.png)

 ## Streaming update support

-We will write streaming codes here simply, and don't focus too much on details, we will elaborate streaming coding in following chapater.
+We will show an example of streaming codes here, and don't focus too much on details, we will elaborate streaming coding in following chapters.

 To finish this example, you need to start Kafka which's version must be higher than 0.10.0.

-Firstly, we need to write some data into Kafka through MLSQL:
+Firstly, write some data into Kafka through MLSQL:

 ```sql
 set abc='''